-The SAA7371 is a multi-speed decoding device, with an internal phase-locked loop (PLL) clock multiplier.
-Depending on the crystal frequency used and the internal clock settings (selectable via registers B and E), the playback speeds shown in Table 1 are possible, where 'n' is the overspeed factor.
+The SAA7372 is a multi-speed decoding device, with an internal phase-locked loop (PLL) clock multiplier.
+Depending on the crystal frequency used and the internal clock settings (selectable via register B), two playback speeds shown in Table 1 are possible, where 'n' is the overspeed factor.

 An internal clock multiplier is present, controlled by SELPLL, and should only be used if an 8.4672 MHz crystal, ceramic resonator or external clock is present.